-Section 38 would amend the Education Fund revenue sources to include revenue from the supplemental district spending tax outlined in Sections 46 and 47.
+Section 38 amends the Education Fund revenue sources to include revenue from the supplemental district spending tax outlined in Sections 46 and 47.

-8 Section 35 of the bill includes definitions for each of these specific weighting categories.
+8 Section 35 of the act includes definitions for each of these specific weighting categories.

 Section 41: Ballot Language for Supplemental District Spending